Bray's Cave

 Bray's Cave is a limestone cave in the British Overseas Territory of Gibraltar.
-Human remains and notable Neolithic and Bronze Age finds have been unearthed in the cave.
-Three almost complete skulls were recovered but the important find was that people had returned to the site to re-use it for funerals, other cranial fragments from other individuals were recovered, and it appeared that previous remains had been moved aside for a more recent death.
+The cave has yielded several significant human remains and artifacts from the Neolithic and Bronze Ages.
+Three almost complete skulls were discovered, along with other cranial fragments from multiple individuals.
+This suggests that people repeatedly returned to the site to reuse it as a burial ground.

 Description

 Bray's Cave is located at a height of 400 m above sea level on the western slopes of the Rock of Gibraltar, within the Upper Rock Nature Reserve.
-It is important to note its location on the western slopes of the Rock where caves are far less common than on the eastern cliffs where sea caves like Gorham's Cave or Vanguard Cave for example are located.
+It is important to note its location on the western slopes of the Rock where caves are far less common than on the eastern cliffs where sea caves like Gorham's Cave or Vanguard Cave are located.
 Before archaeological excavations began, the cave was almost entirely infilled with carstic detritus and some foothill sediments as well as large boulders from past rockfalls, giving the cave the characteristics of a rock shelter.
 The arduous excavation process not only revealed its important archaeological sequence but also the true nature of this cave; the cave was formed along the stratification joints of the limestone levels, in a north-south direction dipping to the west, with a varied range of speleothems typical of closed cavities with a gallery morphology.